ktor-doc-jp/ktor-doc-jp/pages/quickstart/maven.md

 priority: 0
 ---

-In this guide we will show you how to create a Maven `pom.xml` file and how to configure it to support Ktor.
+In this guide, we will show you how to create a Maven `pom.xml` file and how to configure it to support Ktor.

 **Table of contents:**